top of page

 Professor of Human-Centered Security

-Karen Renaud is a Scottish Computer Scientist, researcher and professor, working on all aspects of Human-Centred Security and Privacy.
-She is a Professor of Human-Centered Security at the University of Strathclyde.
-Karen’s research focuses on human-centred security, a branch of Human Computer Interaction (HCI).
+Dr Karen Renaud is a Scottish Computer Scientist, researcher and professor, working on all aspects of Human-Centered Security and Privacy.
+She is a Reader in Computer and Information Sciences at the University of Strathclyde.
+Karen’s research focuses on human-centered security, a branch of Human Computer Interaction (HCI).
 She is interested in the interplay between users and security in the context of societal and industrial use.
 She works towards creating a natural easy yet secure interaction between humans and devices.
 Her work has a strong development, experimental and deployment focus, testing solutions in practical situations.
 Karen has come up with a number of novel solutions to improve usability in a wide range of situations.
 She has also done fundamental work in understanding people’s mental models of security in a variety of applications and contexts.
 Karen is the recipient of many prizes and awards, including The Fulbright Scholarship and the Literati Award.
-She is a great example of truly interdisciplinary scholar, who successfully combines computer science, cyber security and behavioural science.
-Karen's work uses behavioural science techniques to improve security behaviours and to encourage end-user privacy-preserving behaviours.
-Her ground-breaking research harnesses methods and techniques from many disciplines, including behavioral science, to understand and influence people outcomes and reach behavioural change.
+She is a great example of truly interdisciplinary scholar, who successfully combines computer science, cyber security and behavioral science.
+Karen's work uses behavioral science techniques to improve security behaviors and to encourage end-user privacy-preserving behaviors.
+Her ground-breaking research harnesses methods and techniques from many disciplines, including behavioral science, to understand and influence people outcomes and reach behavioral change.

 8D44B4AC-FE5B-4A2D-9F74-2E13EAEA47A3.jpe